Vani-Kandasamy/NeuroTunes/README.md

 ## Security Notes

-- Never commit `.env` file to version control
+- Never commit `.env` or `.streamlit/secrets.toml` to version control
-- Use environment variables for sensitive configuration
+- Use Streamlit secrets for sensitive configuration (OAuth, Firestore)
 - Implement proper session management in production
 - Add HTTPS in production environments
 - Validate and sanitize all user inputs